cafhov/chinesegraves/pages/submission.md

 Select the button  below to proceed with your suggestion.
 You will be required to provide
 1. Your email address
-2. Location of the grave
+2. The name on the headstone
-3. Photograpghs of the headstone
+3. Location of the grave

 {% include feature/button.html text="Submit grave plot details" link="https://forms.gle/8ri5PTdVXNgNssbE7" color="success" %}